artialex/artialex.github.io/public/notes/The way I write these notes.md

 Sometimes I wanted to store some piece of information but Notion took so much time to launch I forgot what I wanted to do

-Then I used Workflowy, but the idea of having a lot of lists quickly became not handy
+Then I used Workflowy, but the idea of having a lot of lists dit not work in my case

 > Maybe my mindset led me the way of lists and categories instead of
 > the way of links and connections

-Finally, I discovered [Zettelkasten method](https://zettelkasten.de/posts/overview/) and now I think that it's the most appropriate way of writing notes for me.
+At the end, I discovered [Zettelkasten method](https://zettelkasten.de/posts/overview/) and now I think that it's the most appropriate way of writing notes for me.
 It has no overhead, no extra burden.
-It drove me back to simple markdown files and I can view them in any form I like, In the editor or web-based.
+It drove me back to plain markdown files and I can view them in any form I like, In the editor or web-based.

 <!--